dr17549/Credit-Default-Prediction/README.md

 ## Why is credit default prediction important?

+Credit default prediction is a big part of lending and risk control.
+Financial instituions are very concerned with assesing risk of an invidual or company before issuing a loan.
+This is because non-performing loans are a huge financial distress for the company and collecting debts on these loans is a a burden in operational cost.

+## Why is it hard?
-This dataset is Loan Default.
-The aim is to tune a model to predict whether a loan will default or not.
-The challenge with this problem is that the dataset is highly imbalanced.
-The traditional method will not work very well and we cannot rely on accuracy as the only metric.
-In addition, since False Negative (those that are actually defaulters who were predicted as not default) is more important than those who are False Positive (those who are non-default who were predicted as defaulters).
+The challenge with this problem is that in general, the number of defaulters are generally very smalll compared to the number of non-defaulters.
+The dataset is heavily imbalanced.

+In addition, because we are more concerned with correctly predicting those who are defaulters right, accuracy may not be the right metric to evalute the models.
+Since False Negative (those that are actually defaulters who were predicted as not default) is more important than those who are False Positive (those who are non-default who were predicted as defaulters), we rely on recall as the chosen performance measurement.

 ## Process Overview
 We try and predict loan default using Machine Learning techniques.
 The steps we took were :